fab2s/ebam/index.md

 ### That was easy ...

-> You cannot imagine how badly a scientist needs a designer, how badly a technician needs a marketer, how badly an organisation needs administrators, how badly every skill is needed in every company.
-Who built walls in the first place ?
+> You cannot imagine how badly a scientist needs a designer, how badly a technician needs a marketer, how badly an organisation needs administrators, how badly every skill is needed to actually achieve something.
+Now who built walls in the first place ?
 Doers ?
 I don't think so

 ### Wait, are you saying that managers are useless ?

-> Quite the opposite, we just need you for what you do, not for anything else.
+> Quite the opposite.
+Doers need you for what you do, not for anything else.
 And by doing, I don't necessarily mean baking concrete.
 Thinking is doing, being kind is doing, owning your shit is doing

 ### What's not then ?

 > Not doing is essentially not owning your shit.
-That is to unload your own insecurity on people around you, that is pretending instead of being, that is making it impossible for doers to do
+That is to unload your own insecurity on people around you.
+That is pretending instead of being.
+That is making it impossible for doers to do

 ### My investor just shouted at me for the whole weekend, do you find it easy ?

-> It is truly not, but this is your shit, own it, turn it into more doing, more do-ability, and those conversations will end up by themselves.
+> Truly not.
+But this is your shit.
+Own it.
+Turn it into more doing, more do-ability, and those conversations will end up by themselves.
 The greater mistake would be to destroy instead of create

 ### Okay, but what can I do then ?